amir-hilal/PlantPulse/README.md

 <!-- Prompt Engineering -->
 <img src="./readme/title7.svg"/>

 ### Mastering AI Interaction: Unveiling the Power of Prompt Engineering:

-- This project leverages advanced prompt engineering techniques to optimize the interaction with natural language processing models.
+- This project leverages advanced prompt engineering techniques to optimize interaction with natural language processing models.
 The chatbot is powered by OpenAI's GPT-4, which is enhanced by real-time data inputs, including weather conditions and plant-specific data, to provide accurate and personalized responses to users.

 - Additionally, we are training a custom model using [TensorFlow](https://www.tensorflow.org/), [Keras](https://keras.io/), [pandas](https://pandas.pydata.org/), [numpy](https://numpy.org/), [scikit-learn](https://scikit-learn.org/), [matplotlib](https://matplotlib.org/), and [Pillow](https://python-pillow.org/) on a dataset sourced from [Kaggle](https://www.kaggle.com/) to detect diseases from plant leaves.
-This model aids in managing the plant timeline by diagnosing plant health through image analysis.
-The results from this model are integrated into the OpenAI service, allowing for more insightful and contextually accurate responses, further improving plant care recommendations.
+This model assists in managing the plant timeline by diagnosing plant health through image analysis.

+- We use [FastAPI](https://fastapi.tiangolo.com/) for serving our custom prediction API, [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) for integrating with AWS, and [python-multipart](https://andrew-d.github.io/python-multipart/) for handling file uploads.
+The results from our custom model are integrated into the OpenAI service, providing more insightful and contextually accurate responses to enhance plant care recommendations.

 <br><br>